 Step Four: Prepare for the Worst, Hope for the Best, and Get Out of the Way

 The above statement sounds like common sense.
 Yet, a lot of dock and boat owners have invested quite a bit of money and/or care in their waterfront lifestyle, making it tempting to want to hang out during the storm and keep an eye on things—even trying to deal with potentially damaging issues that may arise.

 This really isn’t wise.
 The weather that accompanies such storms can be not only rough for your dock and boat, but lethal for you.
 Whether objects from nature – or someone else’s unsecured belongings – even seemingly harmless items can be turned into projectiles.
 Not to mention… from extremely fast winds, to waves and surge that rise higher and quicker than expected, to just the general increase of the basic water level, these types of storms are simply unpredictable.
 You don’t want to get caught in Mother Nature’s way when she’s in full force.

-This advice is not intended to be comprehensive.
+This advice about preparing a floating dock is not intended to be comprehensive.
 It should not be a substitute for other expert advice and/or common sense.
 This advice should also be considered “general” in the event of storm potential.
 Is a hurricane, tropical storm, or other wind/water event definitely heading your way?
 It is almost always advisable to remove all boats and watercraft from your dock completely and move to higher ground and/or another secure location.
 This is especially important if your dock is cable-anchored.
 Finally, the best advice – just as with a boat in a big storm’s path – is to completely move the dock.